 Richmond Hill Primary Academy Limited was incorporated on 19 December 2013 and opened as a standalone Academy on 1 February 2014.
 The Academy converted to a Multi Academy Trust (MAT) set up by a Memorandum and Articles of Association dated 1st November 2016.
 The Trust began trading under the name of The Rose Learning Trust (TRLT) on the 1st November 2016.
-Woodfield Primary School and Balby Central Primary School joined the Trust on the 1st December 2016 and the 1st February 2017 respectively.
+Woodfield Primary School converted 1st December 2016 and Balby Central Primary 1st February 2017.
 Hatchell Wood Primary and Crowle Primary Academy joined the Trust on the 1st October 2017.
 Owston Park Primary joined the Trust on the 1st December 2018 and Lakeside Primary joined the Trust on the 1st November 2019.